SMPTE/ris-osvp-metadata-camdkit/index.md

 #### Description

 A list of transforms.
-  Transforms can have a transformId and parentTransformId that can be used to compose a transform hierarchy.
+  Transforms can have a id and parentId that can be used to compose a transform hierarchy.
 In the case of multiple children their transforms should be processed in their order in the array.
   X,Y,Z in meters of camera sensor relative to stage origin.
   The Z axis points upwards and the coordinate system is right-handed.
   Y points in the forward camera direction (when pan, tilt and roll are